filip26/titanium-jcs/README.md

 # Titanium JCS

-JSON Canonicalization Scheme (JCS) defines a deterministic way to serialize JSON so that the same JSON data model always produces the same byte sequence.
+The JSON Canonicalization Scheme (JCS) defines a deterministic way to serialize JSON so that the same JSON data model always produces the same byte sequence.

-This is essential for use cases such as digital signatures, hashing, and data integrity verification, where even minor differences in whitespace, member ordering, or number formatting would otherwise break validation.
+This is critical for use cases such as digital signatures, hashing, and data integrity verification, where even small differences in whitespace, member ordering, or number formatting would otherwise break validation.

-By normalizing JSON into a canonical form, JCS ensures interoperability and guarantees stable, repeatable representations of data.
+By normalizing JSON into a canonical form, JCS ensures interoperability across systems and guarantees stable, repeatable representations of data.

 Titanium JCS is a Java implementation of the [RFC 8785 JSON Canonicalization Scheme (JCS)](https://www.rfc-editor.org/rfc/rfc8785).
-It is built on top of [Jakarta JSON Processing (JSON-P)](https://github.com/eclipse-ee4j/jsonp) for standards-compliant JSON parsing and serialization.

 [![Java 8 CI](https://github.com/filip26/titanium-jcs/actions/workflows/java8-build.yml/badge.svg)](https://github.com/filip26/titanium-jcs/actions/workflows/java8-build.yml)